System reports

 Text Mode enables you to create more complex views, filters, groupings, and prompts by allowing you to use fields that are not available in the standard mode interface.

-Text Mode terminology text-mode-terminology
+Text Mode terminology

 You must use a specific syntax to use the Workfront Text Mode interface.